Dog Park "Petiquette"

 - Leash and unleash your dog in the double gated entry/exit area.
 Leashed dogs may experience anxiety, fear or defensive posturing when approached by unleashed dogs.

-- Do monitor your dog for inappropriate behavior.
+- Monitor your dog for inappropriate behavior.
 Handle any conflicts with kindness and good manners.

-- Do remember, this is a “dog” playground.
-Please closely watch your children. dogs and children both frighten and excite easily – and react differently – which can create a dangerous atmosphere.
+- Remember that this is a dog “playground.”
+Please watch your children closely; dogs and children both frighten and excite easily – and react differently – which can create a dangerous atmosphere.

-- Don't pick up or carry your dog or child as this sometimes causes excitement in other dogs that may jump up and nip at them.
+- Don't pick up or carry your dog or child, as this sometimes causes excitement in other dogs who may jump up and nip at them.